ldkhong/chat-bot/README.md

 # Technical Overview
    This project was implemented in Python 3 (ver 3.8.5).
 I didn't use any APIs and external libraries.

-# Features of my Chatbot
+# Features of the Chatbot
   _ Reply to common greeting, thanks and goodbye sentences in many different ways.

   _ Respond to unexpected replies/inputs.